otv1/vue-property-decorator-to-vue-3-setup-api/README.md

 While this project focuses on achieving up to 95% conversion for a specific project, it might not address all decorator scenarios, making it potentially incomplete for certain requirements.
 Your understanding is appreciated.

+## Known issues
+1. If you write comments just before the </script> tag, the system won't understand.
+It needs to see an end-bracket (}) right before the </script> tag, not a comment.

+2. The -g --grouping feature doesn't work well with arrays or objects that are written directly in the code and end with a semicolon on the same line.
+The system expects to see the semicolon at the end of the entire array or object, not at the end of a line.

 ## Contributing
 Your feedback and contributions are welcome!
 If you encounter any issues, have suggestions or improvements, feel free to share.
 I appreciate your support in making this tool more efficient and versatile.